 Editor's note: Some of us love waxing, but others find it too messy.
 So, here is one at-home hair removal device that has high ratings and great reviews.
 As with everything, please make sure you read and follow the directions.

-This compact device uses light technology to safely permanently remove hair over time.
+This compact device uses light technology to safely and permanently remove hair over time.
 Using the sensors, it also knows your skin and hair colors and then adapts the light intensity to make sure you're getting the best results possible.
 First time users can choose the "gentle mode," which uses the lowest light intensity.